DCT

 The Invention Explained

-• The Patented Solution: The invention is a pharmaceutical formulation that improves the solubility and absorption of enzalutamide by creating a "solid dispersion" of the drug in its amorphous (non-crystalline) state with a specific concentration-enhancing polymer, hydroxypropyl methylcellulose acetate succinate (HPMCAS) (’689 Patent, col. 2:24-35; ’689 Patent, col. 4:48-55).
-This formulation is designed to dissolve more quickly and achieve a higher concentration of the drug in the gastrointestinal tract, thereby improving bioavailability compared to the crystalline form (’689 Patent, col. 4:48-55).
+• The Patented Solution: The patent discloses a pharmaceutical composition comprising a "solid dispersion" of enzalutamide in its amorphous (non-crystalline) state, combined with a specific concentration-enhancing polymer, hydroxypropyl methylcellulose acetate succinate (HPMCAS) ('689 Patent, Abstract).
+This formulation is designed to dissolve more quickly and achieve a higher concentration in an aqueous environment, thereby improving absorption and bioavailability compared to the crystalline form ('689 Patent, col. 2:45-59).
+Figure 1 of the patent visually demonstrates the difference between the bulk crystalline drug and the amorphous solid dispersion via Powder X-Ray Diffraction (PXRD) patterns ('689 Patent, Fig. 1).

-• Technical Importance: This formulation technology provides a method to enhance the oral bioavailability of a poorly soluble but therapeutically important compound, potentially allowing for more effective and consistent dosing.
+• Technical Importance: This amorphous solid dispersion technology provides a method to enhance the oral bioavailability of a poorly soluble but therapeutically important compound, potentially allowing for more effective and reliable dosing ('689 Patent, col. 4:50-54).

 Key Claims at a Glance

-• The complaint asserts at least one claim, specifically referencing Claim 1 (Compl. ¶64, Compl. ¶69).
+• The complaint asserts at least independent Claim 1 (Compl. ¶64).

 U.S. Patent No. 12,161,628 - "Combination Therapy"

-The patent addresses a drug-drug interaction.
-Co-administration of enzalutamide with a strong CYP3A4 inducer, such as the antibiotic rifampin, can decrease the plasma concentration of enzalutamide, potentially reducing its efficacy (’628 Patent, col. 2:1-6).
-The patented solution is a method of treatment that involves a specific dose adjustment: co-administering a daily dose of 240 mg of enzalutamide to a patient who is also being administered rifampin (’628 Patent, col. 13:9-11).
+• The patent addresses a drug-drug interaction where co-administration of enzalutamide with strong inducers of the enzyme CYP3A4 (such as the antibiotic rifampin) can significantly decrease plasma concentrations of enzalutamide, potentially reducing its efficacy ('628 Patent, col. 2:1-6).
+The patented solution is a method of treatment that compensates for this interaction by increasing the daily dose of enzalutamide to 240 mg when it is co-administered with a strong CYP3A4 inducer ('628 Patent, col. 2:7-14).

 III.
 The Accused Instrumentality